-Today, I’m turning the blog over to Brix.
-She’s a student from Australia, but also a recent volunteer and all-around lover of Uganda.
+Today, we’re turning the blog over to Brix.
+She’s a student from Australia, but also a 2 time volunteer and all-around lover of Uganda.
 This post is full of insider information and enthusiasm for responsible travel.

 If Uganda isn’t currently on your bucket list, according to Brix, you should add it now!
 She’s been here twice, spending a total of 2 months in Uganda.
 She started both trips as part of a group, and ended as a solo traveller.
 She met amazing people, did plenty of tourist activities, ran a marathon, and volunteered with a community-based organization.

 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

 Speaking purely from experience, here is Brix’s list of things to do while travelling in Uganda:

 1. Try Zip-lining in Mabira Rain Forest

 “I’m not a huge fan of heights, so this had me a little nervous.
 In saying that, the second I reached the top of that first tree, I no longer cared.
 The view above the canopy was incredible.

 There are 5 zip-lines that carry you 250 metres through the forest.
 A sixth line brings you back to solid ground.
 Do you remember the scene in Tarzan (the cartoon not the remake) when he takes Jane to the top of the trees and birds suddenly scatter and she is amazed?
 It’s like that, but better.

 Run by Mabira Forest Integrated Community Organisation (MAFICO), all proceeds from the zip line go straight back into local community efforts to preserve Mabira rain forest.
 The zip-lines meet all international standards, with equipment coming from the US.
 You will truly witness the natural beauty of Uganda.”